usnistgov/mobile-threat-catalogue/_stack-threats/STA-6.md

     ExploitExample: "Injecting Malware into iOS Devices via Malicious Chargers [^217]"
     CVEExample:
     PossibleCountermeasures:
-        - "Keep USB debugging disabled on Android devices unless explicitly needed.
+        "Keep USB debugging disabled on Android devices unless explicitly needed.
 When USB debugging is enabled, do not trust new computers unless appropriate.
-On iOS, do not trust new computers connected via USB unless appropriate."
+On iOS, do not trust new computers connected via USB unless appropriate.":
+            -
-        - "In Android 4.3, ADB Authentication.
+        "In Android 4.3, ADB Authentication.
 Since Android 4.2.2, connections to ADB are authenticated with an RSA keypair.
-This prevents unauthorized use of ADB where the attacker has physical access to a device. [^220]"
+This prevents unauthorized use of ADB where the attacker has physical access to a device. [^220]":
+            -
-        - "In Android 6.0, Users must confirm to allow USB access to files, storage, or other functionality on the phone.
-Default is now charge only with access to storage requiring explicit approval from the user. [^221]"
+        "In Android 6.0, Users must confirm to allow USB access to files, storage, or other functionality on the phone.
+Default is now charge only with access to storage requiring explicit approval from the user. [^221]":
+            -
 ---